Gemma Luther MBACP

 - Work-related stress

 My fees are £40 - £45 for a 50 minute session.
 I offer an initial assessment for £25.

 I have Public Liability insurance and an Enhanced Disclosure and Barring Service Check (DBS) formerly known as a Criminal Bureau Check (CRB).

 I am a registered Member of the British Association for Counselling and Psychotherapy BACP and work according to their Ethical Framework, including having regular supervision.

 Type of session

 |Face to face counselling:||Yes|

-I currently have availability on Tuesdays, Wednesdays, Thursdays and Fridays.
+I have availability Tuesdays, Wednesdays, Thursdays and Saturdays.